Mustafa-Elfrmawy/Mustafa-Elfrmawy/README.md

 I’m **Mostafa El-faramawy**, a passionate **Backend Web Developer** based in Egypt 🇪🇬.
 My expertise lies in building scalable, secure, and maintainable server-side applications using **PHP** and **Laravel**.
 I continuously expand my skill set, and I have hands-on experience working with RESTful APIs, JWT authentication, and modern development workflows.

 - 🎓 **Education & Training**
-  - Completed an internship at **Creativo**, where I contributed to real-world Laravel projects and collaborated in Agile teams.
+  - Completed an internship at **Creativo**, where I contributed to real-world Laravel projects and collaborated in like teams.
   - Studied JavaScript fundamentals to strengthen my full-stack perspective.

 - 🎯 **Focus Areas**